wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-faq.rst

 Yes, this can be done for Linux in both agents and manager by setting the monitoring of symbolic links to directories.
 To set the refresh interval, use option :doc:`syscheck.symlink_scan_interval <../../reference/internal-options>`.

-I lose whodata events when audit sends huge amount of them at the same time, what to do?
+How to edit audit configuration to deal with huge amount of whodata events at the same time.
 ----------------------------------------------------------------------------------------

-This is a problem with audit socket and dispatcher.
-You need to configure audit, there are two values involved:
+It is possible to lose events when a lot of them are generated in a moment, there is a problem with audit socket and dispatcher that can be fixed by editing two values involved:
 ::

-  /etc/audisp/audisp.conf  -> disp_qos
+  /etc/audisp/audisp.conf  -> disp_qos = ["lossy", "lossless"]
-  /etc/audit/audit.conf    -> q_dephs
+  /etc/audit/audit.conf    -> q_dephs = [<Numerical value>]

 The first one (disp_qos) controls whether you want blocking/lossless or non-blocking/lossy communication between the audit daemon and the dispatcher.
 There is a 128k buffer between the audit daemon and dispatcher.
 This is good enogh for most uses.
 If lossy is chosen, incoming events going to the dispatcher are discarded when this queue is full.
 (Events are still written to disk if log_format is not nolog.)
 Otherwise the auditd daemon will wait for the queue to have an empty spot before logging to disk.
 The risk is that while the daemon is waiting for network IO, an event is not being recorded to disk.
 Valid values are: lossy and lossless.